cerebral-technology/alexmill.github.io/posts/_posts/2018-04-21-applied-machine-learning-conference-best-predictive-model.md

 ## Putting it all together

 After getting all these pieces in place, the last step was to train my final models and make my test predictions.
 As mentioned above, I used sample weights in my loss function.
-I also incorporated L2 regularization on my model coefficients, to help prevent overfitting .
-This required me to do some cross-validation to find the optimal regularization penalty (again, see my companion post for technical details).
+I also incorporated L2 regularization on my model coefficients to help prevent overfitting.
+(This step probably didn't make a huge difference in the challenge; my guess is I would have won without any regularization.)
+This required me to do some cross-validation to find the optimal regularization penalty (again, see my [companion post for technical details](https://alex.miller.im/posts/linear-model-custom-loss-function-regularization-python/)).
 In the end, my final model parameters were trained by taking the $\lambda$ values found from 10-fold cross-validation and minimizing the following objective function:

 $$ y_i = X_i\beta $$